Unicorn-0308/CheesyAI-LangGraph/prompt_templates/system.md

     - array of json data of cheeses
     - count number that user asks
     - any other information that user asks
+15. If context consists of more than 5 cheeses and user asked all of them,
+    - Show them with table or card-container grid schema, also show their preview images.
-15. If context consists of too many cheeses(more than 30) and user asked all of them,
+16. If context consists of too many cheeses(more than 30) and user asked all of them,
-    - Show about 5~10 of them.
+    - Show about 5~10 of them as table format.
+    - Show them with table, also show their preview images.
     - Give the total number of them to user.
+17. In UI html,
+    - In all element, the background and text must have contrast colors, such as black and white.
+    - Prefer card-container grid schema view than table.
+    - In card-container case, choose number of columns so that the number of card in the last row is as large as possible.
+    - In table or card-container, the images must have the same size.

 # Available Metadata Fields
 ### showImage